Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Method

 \subsection{Autoencoding reconstruction objective}

-Autoencoding~\cite{hinton2006reducing} is a natural choice for learning latent data representations that contain the full input information (i.e., no shortcuts) without relying on hard negative samples.
-To reconstruct the input caption from the encoded latent representation $\vect{z}_{\mathcal{C}j}^{i}$, we introduce a decoder network $h_{\omega}$:
+Autoencoding~\citep{hinton2006reducing} is a natural choice for learning latent data representations that contain most of the important input features without relying on hard negative samples.
+To reconstruct the input caption from the encoded latent representation $\vect{z}_{\mathcal{C}j}^{i}$, we introduce a decoder network $h_{\omega}(\cdot)$:

-The decoder network $h_{\omega}$ takes the latent caption representation as input and outputs a reconstruction of the input caption $\widetilde{\vect{x}}_{\mathcal{C}j}^{i}$.
+The decoder network $h_{\omega}(\cdot)$ takes the latent caption representation as input and outputs a reconstruction of the input caption $\widetilde{\vect{x}}_{\mathcal{C}j}^{i}$.
 To decode the input sequence from the latent representation, this latent representation should be a dense representation of the entire input sequence.
-The reconstruction loss, $\LossRec$, of a sequence of tokens, $x_{i}, \dots, x_{n}$ of length $n$, is the negative log-likelihood of the observed data:
+The reconstruction loss, $\LossRec$, of a sequence of tokens, $x_{i}, \dots, x_{n}$ of length $n$, is the negative log-likelihood of the input data: